Starting as a volunteer with GEN, Abbie is now Education Director, where she primarily supports the online learning platform and schools project.

 Originally from a tiny island (Bermuda) and currently based in the Netherlands, Abbie considers herself a world citizen as she has lived in many places, including a range of ecovillages and intentional communities.
-After completing her Masters in Sustainable Development and working with NGOs, she pursued her passion for education, returning home to launch and run the international environmental education programme, Eco-Schools.
+After completing her Masters in Sustainable Development and working with community-focused NGOs, she pursued her passion for education, returning home to launch and run the international environmental education programme, Eco-Schools.

 Primary interests: Social (Lifelong Education, Diversity & Cohesion, Trust & Communication, Health & Healing); Culture (Nature Connection); Integral Design (Contextualised Design); Ecology (Seeds, Food & Soil, Green Building, Water Cycles); Economy (Sharing & Collaboration, Planetary Boundaries)

 - Location: The Hague - Please contact the host for exact location, Netherlands

 For any participants of the summit interested in sharing the experience with others in the area.
 This will be a very informal gathering to discuss the topics from the summit in a locally relevant context and brainstorm any potential applications. … Read more